 WHO recommends a range of options for prevention of MTCT (PMTCT), which includes providing ARVs to mothers and infants during pregnancy, labour and the post-natal period, or offering life-long treatment to HIV-positive pregnant women regardless of their CD4 count.
 New guidelines for PMTCT will be issued in 2013.

-HIV can be suppressed by combination antiretroviral therapy (ART) consisting of three or more antiretroviral (ARV) drugs.
+HIV can be suppressed by combination ART consisting of 3 or more ARV drugs.
 ART does not cure HIV infection but controls viral replication within a person's body and allows an individual's immune system to strengthen and regain the capacity to fight off infections.
 With ART, people living with HIV can live healthy and productive lives.

 Since the beginning of the epidemic, WHO has been leading the global health sector response to HIV.
 As a cosponsor of the Joint United Nations Programme on AIDS (UNAIDS), WHO leads on the priority areas of HIV treatment and care, and HIV/tuberculosis co-infection, and jointly coordinates with UNICEF the work on the elimination of mother-to-child transmission of HIV.